waleedsamy/electron-quick-start/README.md

 # Electron Hello World

-A quick way to get a Hello World Electron app running locally.
+A quick way to get a Hello World Electron app running locally. and interact with host machine, like running application or load files.

-**Update**: looks like the Atom team has created [electron-quick-start](https://github.com/atom/electron-quick-start), a similarly inspired endeavor!
-Please use that instead.

-**No longer supported or maintained.
-Use at your own risk.**

 ## How To